scode/arch4ec2/README.md

 ## How to create an AMI

+I recommend *against* running this on a system that you use for anything other than bootstrapping.
+The script is not treating 'root' as a dangerous user (e.g., uses makepkg --asroot and rm -rf:es some stuff, and if you specify the wrong EBS device you'll nuke something you did not intend to nuke).
+Use of a virtualized environment of some kind is highly recommended.

 Firest, install dependencies, including zsh, xmlto, docbook-xsl and probably others (I have yet to test on a truly minimalistic system).